Clinical Pilates is a physiotherapy treatment that combines assessment, recent spinal stability research and Pilates exercises.

 This is a standard physiotherapy session that enables the identification of areas that you may need to focus on, learn how to activate muscle groups correctly, so that you can achieve the best results from your exercise classes.

-This is the best way to achieve your fitness/health goals.
+This is the best way to achieve your rehabilitation/fitness/health goals.
 Following an initial physiotherapy assessment we are able to establish a program that addresses your needs and goals.
-Supervision at all times by a Clinical Pilates trained physiotherapist makes sure that you perform them correctly and at the right level for your fitness.
+Supervision at all times by a Clinical Pilates trained physiotherapist makes sure that you perform all movements correctly and at the right level for your ability/fitness.

 These circuit classes use the Pilates studio equipment, (Reformer and Trapeze), to give a more targeted work out.
 Again, although run by a physiotherapist, they are not designed to address an individual injury but attending the screening session prior to commencing can allow a more targeted program